 As debt continues to be an issue for many Americans, 13% of U.S. adults reported losing sleep over paying off credit card debt, according to our study

-As of July 28, Bankrate estimates the average credit card interest rate at 16.16% variable.
-If you’ve ever carried a balance on your credit card, you know how much APR can cost.
+As of Sept.
+15, 2021, Bankrate estimates the average credit card interest rate at 16.21% variable.
+If you’ve ever carried a balance on your credit card, you know how much credit card interest can cost.
 One possible remedy is a credit card with a 0% intro APR offer.

 Below you’ll find more information about limited-time, interest-free credit card offers and how to use them for making a large purchase or transferring a balance while getting a temporary reprieve from interest charges.
-Keep reading to find out everything you need to know about the best introductory zero-interest cards with the best offers.
+Keep reading to find out everything you need to know about the best introductory zero-interest cards.

 Compare Bankrate’s top 0% intro APR credit cards